 Vivian Ntiri is an Associate in our Litigation Group in Toronto.
 She maintains a general litigation practice which includes commercial litigation and medical malpractice.

-Vivian recently graduated from the Canadian and American Dual J.D.
-Program at the University of Windsor Faculty of Law and the University of Detroit Mercy School of Law.
-She was very involved in the Windsor Law Community as a competitive mooter (Oxford International Intellectual Property Moot and The Laskin Moot), Citations Editor for the Windsor Review of Legal & Social Issues, a Peer Mentor, a Student Editor for the Law and Technology Lab (LTEC) at the Law School, and former President of the Black Law Students Association.
-During her final year, Vivian was elected to the National Executive for the Black Law Students Association of Canada where she served as the Vice President, Central Region.
-During the summer of her first year, she completed a summer externship with the City of Detroit Law Department in the Labour and Employment Group.
-She is also the recipient of several scholarships, including the Black Arts and Innovation Expo Scholarship and the Association of Corporate Counsel (Michigan Chapter) Scholarship.
+Vivian received her JD from the Canadian and American Dual JD Program at the University of Windsor Faculty of Law and the University of Detroit Mercy School of Law.
+She was an active member of the competitive moot court program, a Citations Editor for the Windsor Review of Legal and Social Issues, a Student Editor for the Law and Technology Lab (LTEC), and former President of the Black Law Students Association.
+During the summer after her first year, she completed a summer externship with the City of Detroit Law Department.
+During her final year of law school, Vivian was elected to the National Executive for the Black Law Students Association of Canada where she served as a regional Vice President.

-Vivian holds a Bachelor of Science (Honours) degree from McMaster University with a major in Earth and Environmental Science (concentration in aqueous environmental biochemistry) and a minor in Geographical Information Systems (GIS).
-Prior to law school, she worked as the Employee Services Administrator at the Canadian Corporate Head Office of an international hospitality management company.
+Vivian holds a Bachelor of Science (Honours) degree from McMaster University in Earth and Environmental Science (concentration in aqueous environmental biochemistry), and a minor in Geographical Information Systems (GIS).
+Prior to law school, she worked at the Canadian corporate head office of an international hospitality management company.

 Vivian was called to the Ontario bar and the New York bar in 2018.
 She is a member of the Law Society of Ontario, the New York Bar, the National Bar Association, and the Prospectors & Developers Association of Canada.